electrified/rc2014-ym2149/README.md

 Alternatively, PTxPlay can be assembled with an origin of 0x100.
 The resulting binary can then be uploaded and run as a .com file.

 ## Things to experiment with
 * Altering resistor values for the stereo mixing network.
-The values used where taken from the Melodik 2 design here: http://hw.speccy.cz/melodik2.html
+The values used were taken from the Melodik 2 design here: http://hw.speccy.cz/melodik2.html